ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 -   wikitext2
 -   Penn Treebank
 -   text8 (Cleaned version of enwiki8)
--   enwiki8 (Looks like this has all the XML)
+-   enwiki8 (Looks like this has all the XML?)
 -   Project Gutenberg
 -   Amazon reviews (McAuley et al, 2015)
 -   CNN/Daily Mail (Hermann et al, 2015)